idnow/de.idnow.android/README.md

 ### Colors

-The IDnow SDK is designed with colors following the IDnow corporate design.
-You can use the SDK without making any adaptions to the colors at all.
-If, however you want the SDK screens to appear in different colors.
+The IDnow SDK is designed with colors following IDnow's corporate design.
+You can use the SDK without making any adaptions to these colors.
+However, if you want the SDK screens to appear in different colors, that can be achieved using the generic branding color keys below:

-Our SDK supports Light Mode as well as the Dark Mode version.
-Currently, if dark mode is enabled on the user's mobile device, the SDK will automatically appear in Dark Mode.

-you can make the following adaptions for Light Mode and Dark Mode:

 #### primaryColor